Carol Dweck, "Mindsets", Impostor Syndrome, Praise, and Early-Career Blues

 All these things make it much harder to learn, to grow, to expand your capabilities.
 Not to mention, itís just depressing.

 For example, let's say that you feel that people who understand things right away are "smart", and that people who need things explained to them multiple times are "stupid".
 Or let's say that you donít even feel this way, but you think that most people feel this way (including people you need to impress, like your boss, or some expert in your field).
 This means that, if someone explains something to you and you miss part of the explanation, then you fill feel that saying "I didn't understand one part of what you said" will make you appear to be stupid in their eyes.
-You will feel anxious about revealing that you don't know something, if there is any expectation that you should know it (whether or not the expectation is reasonable).
+You will feel anxious about revealing that you don't know something, if there is any expectation that you should know it.
+(You will feel this anxiety whether or such an expectation is reasonable or whether the expectation even actually exists).
 This anxiety will make it much harder to learn new things.
 Picking up a new skill from a more experienced person nearly always involves you saying something like "Apparently you believe that I know what [blah] is, but I don't.
 I'm afraid you're going to have to explain that to me".
 If doing so makes you cringe, then youíre going to have a bad time.

 On the other hand, those folks who realize they can conquer anything through hard work, those folks for whom "it has never been easy", just plow through as usual and ask what they have to ask, learn what they have to learn, and practice it until they're pretty good at it.
 They realize that nobody was born knowing all these concepts, that we all learned them at some point.
 They realize that an expert easily loses sight of the fact that the vast majority of people are not familiar with concepts that he takes for granted.
 They know that saying "Please explain that concept to me" does not make you look stupid: It makes you look curious, eager to learn.
 It may be impressive to look like you know something, but it's even more impressive to not know something one day, learn it the next day, and apply it the day after that.
 So thatís what they try to do, knowing that along the way there will be failures and "stupid" questions... and that those are a small price to pay.